MistaRhee/btReader/README.md

 for English TLs only, sorry, but I just can't find the effort to do any more then what NoOne2246 wanted of me.

+After I've finished with this, I'll hand over ownership to NoOne2246 (or at least offer it first) and if he doesn't want it, it will be posted on the Baka-Tsuki IRC/Facebook Page/Forums for someone to look after this lost and lonely project, which I will abandon because it will drive me insane if I have to hardcode all the exceptions there are in the website (for example Hikaru ga Chikyuu ni Itakoro...... as a title should not have the extra periods after it.................................. and some URLs have them, others don't.
+Yeah, that stuff)

 License and stuff
 -----------------
 (Note: I'm surprised that people actually are reading this.
 Have fun wasting